Web API: Commercial

 Many companies and organizations rely heavily on their Web API infrastructure to serve their core business clients.
 In 2014 Netflix received around 5 billion API requests, most of them within their private API.

 Governmental

-Many governments collect a lot of data, and some governments are now opening up access to this data.
+Some governments are now opening up access to some of the data they collect.
 The interfaces through which this data is typically made accessible are web APIs.
-Web APIs allow for data, such as "budget, public works, crime, legal, and other agency data" to be accessed by any developer in a convenient manner.
+Web APIs allow for data, such as "budget, public works, crime, legal, and other agency data".

 Example

 An example of a popular web API is the Astronomy Picture of the Day API operated by the American space agency NASA.
 It is a server-side API used to retrieve photographs of space or other images of interest to astronomers, and metadata about the images.

 According to the API documentation, the API has one endpoint: